 Chairman of the Genesis Prize Selection Committee, Natan Sharansky said: "It gives me great pleasure to welcome Natalie Portman to the distinguished family of Genesis Prize Laureates – outstanding Jews of our time.
 An example of excellence and dedication to Jewish values, she is an exemplary Genesis Prize Laureate.
 I express my strong support for her chosen philanthropic cause and wish the new Laureate further success in advancing the mission of the Genesis Prize that is so relevant to all of us today."

-Natalie Portman said: "I am deeply touched and humbled by this honor, as it exemplifies the Jewish value of Tikkun Olam, or 'mending the world'.
-I am proud of my Israeli roots and my Jewish heritage; they are crucial parts of who I am.
+Natalie Portman said: "I am deeply touched and humbled by this honor.
+I am proud of my Israeli roots and Jewish heritage; they are crucial parts of who I am.
 It is such a privilege to be counted among the outstanding Laureates whom I admire so much.
 I express my heartfelt gratitude to the Genesis Prize Foundation, and look forward to using the global platform it provides to make a difference in the lives of women in Israel and beyond."

 Natalie Portman becomes the fifth winner of the annual $1 million Genesis Prize.
 Previous Laureates of the Award, dubbed "the Jewish Nobel" by Time Magazine, are former New York City Mayor Michael Bloomberg (2014), actor and peace activist Michael Douglas (2015), virtuoso violinist and advocate for people with disabilities Itzhak Perlman (2016) and prominent sculptor and activist for the rights of refugees Sir Anish Kapoor (2017).

 Natalie Portman will be honored at the Genesis Prize Ceremony in Jerusalem in June 2018.